Skip to content

 1. Get feedback from the data mesh community and practitioners on the proposed content and structure of the data product descriptor to improve it over time

-2. Foster discussion about what a data product is, what are its components and how its lifecycle should be managed
+2. Foster discussion about what a data product is, what are its components, and how its lifecycle should be managed

-3. Provide a reference specification that can be used as is, extended or customized by the ones that need a data product descriptor for their mesh implementation
+3. Provide a reference specification that can be used as is, extended, or customized by the ones that need a data product descriptor for their mesh implementation

 4. Try to gather and collaborate with the mesh community members that are interested in defining a base standard to describe data products on which we can then create the next generation of interoperable mesh tools.